xlladdins/xll/README.md

 It indicates no argument was provided by the calling Excel function.
 This is predefined as `Missing`,`Missing4` and `Missing12`.
 It is an error to return this type from a function.

+### Specifying Argument Types

+A feature of the Excel C SDK is that it allows you to specify more argument types than the `.xltype` field allows.
+You can use this to your advantage to have Excel check argument types before calling your function.
+If someone using your code calls a function with an invalid argument type then Excel returns `#VALUE!`.
+On the other hand, it does not allow you to check the argument type and display a more informative error message.
+If you want to do this, specify the argument as `XLL_LPXLOPER` to get a pointer to the fundamental `XLOPER` Excel data type.

+Another feature is that you can tell Excel you do not want it to hand you reference types.
+If you specify the argument type as `XLL_LPOPER` then Excel will coerce the reference and hand you the value it refers to.
+If the reference is a 2-dimensional range you will get an `xltypeMulti`.
+If the reference is a single cell then you will get an `OPER` with `xltype` corresponding to the cell value.

+You can also use this to provide pointers to internal Excel data structures that can be passed to C++ functions and avoid copying data.

+The C SDK uses a [character string](https://docs.microsoft.com/en-us/office/client-developer/excel/data-types-used-by-excel#registration-data-type-codes) to indicate function signatures.
+The `xll` library defines `XLL_`_TYPE_ character strings to make these easier to use.

 ### FP Data Type